 While the three processor options listed above are viable options depending on the scenario, the debate on which graphics card to go with between an AMD RX 590 8GB and an RX 580 8GB is probably even more difficult.

 Either way, both cards will deliver a very similar in-game experience—with the RX 590 providing a small performacne increase.
 And, both options will pair well with a budget-friendly 144Hz FreeSync monitor.
-So, since they both cost the same, the RX 590 is the better option at the moment.

 While you will definitely need an operating system in order to get your computer to actually run, we have left out including an operating system in the price of this build.
 Windows is the best-suited operating system for gaming.
 Unfortunately, though, a brand new copy of Windows will set you back ~$100.